 Dental implants have an outstanding success rate, but there are certain unfortunate circumstances that can lead to their failure.
-One of the most common dental implant complications in Williamsville and Niagara Falls, NY is peri-implantitis, an infection of the gum tissue around a dental implant.
+One of the most common dental implant complications in Williamsville, NY is peri-implantitis, an infection of the gum tissue around a dental implant.
 Much like gum disease, peri-implantitis is caused by bacteria-releasing plaque that builds up along around the gums and implant and causes infection and inflammation.
 When this happens, your dental implant is at risk of failing if timely and comprehensive treatment is not completed.
 Thankfully, peri-implantitis can be successfully reversed and the health of your dental implants and smile restored with specialized treatment from our oral surgeons.

 We treat peri-implantitis by surgically removing the gum tissue affected by bacteria and clearing the buildup from around the implant.
 With infection no longer present, the gum tissue will no longer be inflamed or pull away from the implant.
 If bone has been damaged from the infection, we will provide bone grafting to stabilize the implant.
 Removing the infected gum tissue also creates a healthy environment so the gums can reattach to further stabilize the implant.
 Once the site has been thoroughly treated and all plaque and tartar buildup removed, the bone, implant, and gum tissue are restored to proper health and function.
 Though treatment is effective, peri-implantitis is a progressive condition that can end in the implant failing, so seek our expertise at the first signs of infection.